 Sydney Festival controlled and created venues are designed to be as accessible as possible, and the Festival works with the management of hired venues to ensure the same where possible.
 Preference will be given to venues which are accessible to people who use wheelchairs.
-However, if the artistic vision of a project is compromised by not using a particular venue due to its inaccessibility, alternative accessible options will be investigated.
+However, if the artistic vision of a project is compromised by not using a particular venue due to its inaccessibility, additional alternative accessible options will be explored and implemented.